lmeadors/jackson-env/README.md

 Using jackson-env with guice
 ---

 This is pretty simple - a module has been created for you.

+You have two options.
+You can load the `EnvironmentSettingsModule` as it is and get the properties bound for use in `@Named` annotations.

+You can also extend the `EnvironmentSettingsModule` and implement this:

+		protected abstract void configure(
+			final Binder binder,
+			final Map<String, String> properties
+		);

+What happens in the second case is that the properties in the merged json data are bound, then your configure method is called with the `Binder` instance passed in from Guice as well as the merged properties (in case you need them).

-All you need to do is:
+In either case, you need to:

 - name your environment file `environment.json` or set an environment variable named `environment.json` with the location of the json file on the classpath.
 - set an environment variable named `environment` to the environment you want to merge down